 Foxcombe Road, Boar’s Hill, Oxfordshire

-This is a simple but attractive converted garage in the garden of a fine Edwardian house.
-Its primary interest lies in the furnishings it contains from Eric Gill’s chapel at Piggotts.
+A simple but attractive converted garage in the garden of a fine Edwardian house.
+Its primary interest lies in the furnishings from Eric Gill’s chapel at Piggotts.

 The church is built from a converted garage in the grounds of Grace Dieu, an Edwardian house belonging to the Newdigate family, which was given to the Dominicans as a rest home.
 The garage was given to the parish in 1945 and converted into a chapel dedicated to St Thomas More.